 - When the tooth is irritated, does it hurt only briefly or does the pain linger?
-If the pain lingers for more than a couple of seconds (which is the time required for the tooth to warm up) it also indicates an irreversible pulpitis, and endodontic treatment will be required.
+If the pain lingers for more than a few seconds (which is the time required for the tooth to warm up) it also indicates an irreversible pulpitis, and endodontic treatment will be required.

 —by Dr. David Hall

 For other sensitivities and related subjects, please see the menu in the sidebar